zzzyyyxxxmmm/basics/microservice/gcp/README.md

 Cloud Datastore is a NoSQL document database.
 This kind of database uses the concept of a document, or collection of key-value pairs, as the basic building block.
 Documents allow for flexible schemas.
 For example, a document about a book may have key-value pairs list- ing author, title, and date of publication.
 Some books may also have information about companion websites and translations into other languages.
 The set of keys that may be included does not have to be defined prior to use in document databases.
 This is especially helpful when applications must accommodate a range of attributes, some of which may not be known at design time.
 Cloud Datastore is accessed via a REST API that can be used from applications running in Compute Engine, Kubernetes Engine, or App Engine.
 This database will scale automati- cally based on load.
 It will also shard, or partition, data as needed to maintain perfor- mance.
 Since Cloud Datastore is a managed service, it takes care of replication, backups, and other database administration tasks.
 Although it is a NoSQL database, Cloud Datastore supports transactions, indexes, and SQL-like queries.
 Cloud Datastore is well suited to applications that demand high scalability and struc- tured data and do not always need strong consistency when reading data.
-Product catalogs, user profiles, and user navigation history are examples of the kinds of applications that use Cloud Datastore.
+Product catalogs, user profiles, and user navigation history are examples of the kinds of applications that use Cloud Datastore. it offers SQL-like queries.

+Cloud Datastore actually stores structured objects.

 ### Cloud Memorystore
 Cloud Memorystore is an in-memory cache service.
 Other databases offered in GCP